iesplin/ansible-role-burpsuite/README.md

 ansible-role-burpsuite
 =========

 Ansible role to install Burp Suite.

-Includes tasks to automatically activate Burp Suite, download the CA public certificate, and download Jython and JRuby standalone jars.
+This role by default will download and install the latest version of Burp Suite Community/Pro.

+Additional tasks are performed to:

-This role also automates the licensing of Burp Suite for the specified user account.
+- Activate Burp Suite for the specified user (agree to terms, perform license activation)
+- Download the public certificate for generated PortSwigger CA
+- Download Jython and JRuby standalone jars
+- Set a basic user profile with the Jython and JRuby jars

 Example Playbook
 ----------------